SirStig/EncodeForge/.github/CONTRIBUTING.md

 1. **Fork the repository** and clone your fork locally
 2. **Set up your development environment**:
-   - Install Java 17 or later with JavaFX
-   - Install Python 3.9 or later
+   - Install Python 3.10 or later
-   - Install Maven 3.8+ (or use the included Maven Wrapper)
    - Install Git
-   - FFmpeg will be auto-downloaded on first run
+   - FFmpeg will be auto-downloaded on first run (or install manually)

 3. **Create a new branch** for your feature or fix:
    ```bash